NELLIE GAIL RANCH OWNERS ASS'N v. MCMULLIN

-The McMullins' backyard has three retaining walls used to provide level, useable space because of the sloping nature of their property.
+The McMullins' backyard has three retaining walls used to provide level, useable space because of their property's sloping nature.
 There is a short three-foot retaining wall that separates their house and patio from their grass area.
-A second, nearly six-foot retaining wall separates their house, patio and grass area from a lower area where they have a swimming pool and deck.
-The third retaining wall is a six-foot wall that separates all of these areas from the slope that leads to lots 273 and 274.
+A second, nearly six-foot retaining wall separates their house, patio and grass area from a lower area where they have a swimming pool and deck. [*990] The third retaining wall is a six-foot wall that separates all of these areas from the slope that leads to lots 273 and 274.
 Beyond this final retaining wall is a wrought iron fence that encircles the entire back portion of the McMullins' property.
 The area between the final retaining wall and the wrought iron fence has a considerable slope.

-Nellie Gail's CC&R's and its Architectural Review Committee Guidelines required all homeowners to obtain written approval from the Architectural Review Committee (Review Committee) before constructing or making significant alterations to any improvements on their property.
+Nellie Gail’s CC&R's and its architectural review committee guidelines required homeowners to obtain written approval from the architectural review committee (Review Committee) before constructing or making significant alterations to any improvements on their property.
 In January 2008, the McMullins applied to the Review Committee to replaster their swimming pool, redo the pool deck, construct a bar area near the pool, install a solar heater for the pool, replace the wrought iron fence with an eight-foot retaining wall, backfill behind that new wall, install a large patio slab or sports court and garden in the flat area created, and build a staircase from the pool area down to the flat area behind the new retaining wall.
-The application included a site plan Donald prepared showing the location of the proposed improvements, and depicting the new retaining wall would be constructed in the same location as the existing wrought iron fence.
+The application included a site plan Donald prepared which showed the location of the proposed improvements, including a new retaining wall to be constructed in the same location as the existing wrought iron fence.
 The plan identified the property lines between the McMullins' property and their neighbors on either side, but did not identify the rear property line between the McMullins' property and lot 274.
-The plan included two dashed lines that extended from the existing six-foot retaining wall that surrounded the back yard to the side property lines, but did not explain what those lines represented.
-Nellie Gail later discovered these unlabeled, dashed lines showed the rear property line's location.
+The plan included two dashed lines that extended from the existing six-foot retaining wall that surrounded the backyard to the side property lines, but did not explain what those lines represented.
+Nellie Gail later discovered these unlabeled dashed lines showed the rear property line's location.

 The McMullins followed the Review Committee's suggestion and submitted a new application limited to the pool-related improvements only, which included a staircase from the pool area down to the slope behind the existing six-foot retaining wall.
 In April 2008, the Review Committee sent the McMullins a letter approving this application subject to a few conditions, including one that prohibited the McMullins from modifying the grade on the slope behind their existing retaining wall.

 Almost a year later, Cynthia went to the Review Committee's office to submit a new application and plans for the retaining wall and sports court.
 She spoke with Sandi Erickson, the Review Committee's community relations person.
 Cynthia testified Erickson said the plans were not necessary because the McMullins' application already was approved.
-Cynthia asked Erickson to double check her information, and after looking on Nellie Gail's computer system, Erickson again told Cynthia she did not need to submit the plans because they were approved.
+Cynthia asked Erickson to double-check her information, and after looking on Nellie Gail’s computer system, Erickson again told Cynthia she did not need to submit the plans because they had been approved.
 Erickson stopped working for Nellie Gail a few weeks after this conversation, and she did not testify at trial.
-Cynthia did not obtain written confirmation of this conversation or the Review Committee's alleged approval for the retaining wall.
+Cynthia did not obtain written confirmation of this conversation or the Review Committee's alleged approval of the retaining wall.